ilscipio/scipio-erp/README.md

 In order to install, the following steps must be taken:

 1. Open your command line, go to the extracted folder and run:
- a.
-Linux ./install.sh
+ * Linux ./install.sh
- b.
-OS X: ./install.sh
+ * OS X: ./install.sh
- c.
-Windows: install.bat
+ * Windows: install.bat

 2. From the same command line run:
- a.
-Linux ./start.sh
+ * Linux ./start.sh
- b.
-OS X: bash ./start.sh
+ * OS X: bash ./start.sh
- c.
-Windows: start.bat
+ * Windows: start.bat

 3. To access the application visit the SCIPIO ERP Dashboard: https://localhost:8443/admin